amazon Alien Covenant reviews

 Final Thoughts

-Alien: Covenant is a visually stunning and thematically rich film that seeks to blend the philosophical musings of Prometheus with the horror elements of the original Alien.
-While it succeeds in many areas, including performances, cinematography, and sound design, it also faces criticism for its convoluted plot and reliance on familiar tropes.
-The film’s attempt to bridge different aspects of the Alien franchise results in a mixed reception from both critics and audiences.
+Alien: Covenant is a brilliantly visual and thematically rich piece of cinematography that seeks to combine some of the philosophical ponderings of Prometheus with the horror of the original Alien.
+Very commendable on many fronts-including performances, cinematography, and sound design-the film takes a beating on its convoluted plot and heavy usage of lots and lots of familiar tropes.
+In trying to stitch the different strands of the Alien franchise together, Alien: Covenant received mixed reviews from the critics and common audiences.

 Conclusion